THE CRIME SCENE NEXUS

 Arabian Nights and set about using that as the raison d’être.

 The MIDNIGHT GENIE is in town.
-And so is Opium Omar.
+But so is Opium Omar.
+The stakes just got higher.